 OUTSIDE OF MY THERAPIST ROLE

 I'm an artist who enjoys being out on the water on a kayak or paddle board.
-I’m a proud mother of a rambunctious kindergartener boy, a constantly hungry one-year-old girl, and a feral cat.
+I’m a proud mother of a rambunctious 1st grade boy, a constantly hungry two-year-old girl, and a feral cat.

 I BECAME A THERAPIST BECAUSE